 There were also two FA Amateur Cup finals staged at the ground.
 The first of these was in 1926 and resulted in a 7-1 win for Manchester-based Northern Nomads over Stockton.
 Then in 1939 the local powerhouses of Bishop Auckland overcame another County Durham team, Willington, 3-0.
 This was the seventh of ten times Bishop Auckland won the trophy.

-In 1952 the ground was fitted with temporary floodlights which were quickly made permanent with the first-ever match being a friendly against Dundee (above).
+In 1952 the ground was fitted with temporary floodlights which were quickly made permanent with the first-ever match being a friendly against Dundee.

 For the final match at the stadium Liverpool, the initial visitors 99 years before, returned for a friendly.
 Sunderland repeated the scoreline from the first-ever game, beating the visitors 1-0, and Roker closed its gates for the last time.

-Roker was well-known for that famous ‘Roar’ for it’s intimidating atmosphere for visiting fans and players alike.
-Unsurprisingly, Sunderland have failed to replicate that on a regular basis at the Stadium of Light and have yet to build a fortress at their new home to compare to the one that served them for 99 years at their famous old home.
+Roker was well-known for that famous ‘Roar’ for its intimidating atmosphere for visiting fans and players alike.
+Unsurprisingly, Sunderland have failed to replicate that on a regular basis at the Stadium of Light and have yet to build a fortress at their new home to compare to the one that served them for 99 years at their famous old ground.